itom-project/itom/docs/userDoc/source/03_gettingStarted/getting-started.rst

 Step 5: Taking a snapshot
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before you can use the camera you have to start it.
+Before you can use the camera you have to start it (this must be done only once).

 .. code-block:: python
     :linenos:

     camera.startDevice()

-Following that you can acquire an image.
+Afterwards, acquire a new image.
+This is the time when the acquisition starts.

 .. code-block:: python
     :linenos: